emsesp/EMS-ESP32/README.md

 # EMS-ESP-Boiler

-EMS-ESP-Boiler is an implementation of the EMS bridge protocol (Energy Management System) used in Buderus/Bosch/Nefit boilers running on an ESP8266 microcontroller.
-With the code and circuit design you'll be able to read values and write commands to the Boiler and any connected devices such as a thermostat.
-The data is collected and sent via MQTT to home automation server such as Home Assistant or Domoticz.
+EMS-ESP-Boiler is an controller running on an ESP8266 to communicate with EMS (Energy Management System) based Boilers from the Bosch range.
+This includes the Buderus and Nefit ranger of boilers, heaters and thermostats.

+There are 3 parts to this project, first the design of the circuit, second the code to deploy to an ESP8266 based microcontroller and lastly settings for Home Assistant to monitor data and issue direct commands via MQTT.

 [![version](https://img.shields.io/badge/version-1.0-brightgreen.svg)](CHANGELOG.md)
 [![branch](https://img.shields.io/badge/branch-dev-orange.svg)](https://github.org/xoseperez/espurna/tree/dev/)